Jessime/Excision/src/static/story/level5.md

 **Example Result:**

-    [21.15, 43.7175, 106.7175]
+    [2115, 4371, 10671]

 ---

 ### Task

 An RGB image in its most basic form is a 3D array of shape (height, width, 3).
 The height and width are representative of the image size, and the 3 represents the R, G, or B channel values of a pixel at a given coordinate index.
 A grayscale image only has one channel to indicate color; therefore, it is typically stored in a 2D array.
 When converting an RGB image to a grayscale image, the 3 color channels must be collapsed into a single channel to indicate the pixel value.
 There are three common techniques for performing this operation:

-1. **Averaging Method:** Average the R, G, and B components. <pre>(R + G + B)/3  </pre>
+1. **Averaging Method:** Average the R, G, and B components. <pre>(R + G + B)/3</pre>

-2. **Lightness Method:** Average the highest value of the three channels with the lowest value of the three channels. <pre>(max(R, G, B) + min(R, G, B))/2  </pre>
+2. **Lightness Method:** Average the highest value of the three channels with the lowest value of the three channels. <pre>(max(R, G, B) + min(R, G, B))/2</pre>

 3. **Luminosity Method:** Use a pre-formulated equation to calculate a weighted average accounting for human perceptions of color.
 Humans are typically more sensitive to light in the green spectrum, so this channel is weighted more in this calculation.
-(Different weighting values have been disputed over the years .) <pre> 0.3R + 0.59G + 0.11B </pre>
+(Different weighting values have been disputed over the years.) <pre> 0.3R + 0.59G + 0.11B </pre>

 Create a function, `color2gray`, that takes an RGB image as a 3D array of shape (height, width, 3) as input and returns a 2D array of shape (height, width) containing the grayscale value calculated using the luminosity method  above.